 |Abbreviation||FT / PT|

-The Master of Architecture (MArch) is a two-year full-time programme offered by the Department of Architecture, leading to a professionally accredited MArch degree.
-The professional Master of Architecture degree is recognized by the Hong Kong Institute of Architects (HKIA), the Architects Registration Board of HKSAR (ARB), the Commonwealth Association of Architects (CAA), the National Board of Architectural Accreditation (NBAA) and the Royal Institute of British Architects (RIBA).
+The Master of Architecture (MArch) is a three-year full-time programme offered by the Department of Architecture.
+Built on the existing 2-year MArch, the 3-year MArch offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
+The 3-year MArch will operate on a mixed funding model consisting of both self-funded and UGC-funded places.
+One year of advanced standing of up to a maximum of 60 credits may be granted by the Board of the Faculty to applicants who hold a Bachelor of Arts in Architectural Studies degree at this University; or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose.
+Students who are granted with 60 credits of advanced standing can complete the program in two-year of study.
+The two-year professional Master of Architecture degree is recognized by the Hong Kong Institute of Architects (HKIA), the Architects Registration Board of HKSAR (ARB), the Commonwealth Association of Architects (CAA), the National Board of Architectural Accreditation (NBAA) and the Royal Institute of British Architects (RIBA).
+The accreditation of the three-year Master of Architecture degree is pending for approval.
 Through a multidisciplinary curriculum emphasising current design and production technologies alongside an understanding of the historical and theoretical culture of architecture, the programme enables students to acquire broad the expertise, skills and knowledge to confront the complexities of contemporary architectural discourse, design and practice.

 Course Curriculum & Aims

 • Advanced Structural Systems